 Calcium Sulfonate Grease vs Lithium Grease: Which One Should You Use?

 Both greases are equally popular, and both are widely used.
 So, what is the difference?
 Both greases perform well but in different operating conditions.
-The confusion really starts when one is considered as the replacement of the other.
+The confusion really starts when one is considered the replacement of the other.
 You have to understand grease types and applications

 Understanding the basics